What We Still Open After Testing Six Coding Assistants

 AI assistants now write entire features.
 But which one fits your stack?
 We tested 6 AI development tools on code quality, context window, and security.

 MG Software uses Cursor as our primary AI development tool.
-The deep codebase integration, multi-file editing, and contextual chat make it the most productive option for professional software development.
-We combine Cursor with Claude for complex architectural decisions and code reviews, and v0 for rapid UI prototypes.
+The deep codebase integration, multi-file editing via Composer, and contextual chat make it the most productive option for professional software development.
+We leverage Claude as our preferred model within Cursor for complex architectural decisions and thorough code reviews.
+For rapid UI prototyping, we reach for v0 to generate production-quality components in seconds.

 How do we evaluate these tools?